ManuelElizaldi/SisyphusCorner/Writing/Technical/Reshaping my relationship AI My AI Experiment - Learning Game Development - Part 1.md

 Stages to consider:

-Introduction ->  What is this article about?
-Why am I doing this experiment?
-Maybe some context about me and why I want to learn game development?
+body -> Prompt -> how we talk _now_ to AI.
+Explain the process of asking questions one at a time.
+Ask it for a consultation

+process

-body -> Prompt, and maybe talk about week 1 and 2
+and maybe talk about week 1 and 2

 Conclusion -> Talk about